 We have four VIUs, each integrating the traditional car’s 21 controls.
 First, it brings lower maintenance costs for users.
 Second, each VIU has ten drive interfaces, which can drive actuators up to 300W.
 This means that we can expand more external devices, such as myoelectricity and brain-machine devices, for better expansion and connection.
 Third, the four VIUs can monitor the vehicle’s status in real-time.
 For example, many vehicles may experience power loss or consumption issues, but our VIUs can monitor all vehicle issues in real-time, achieving a significant reduction in power consumption and providing customers with a large increase in driving range.

-Q5: In terms of intelligent connectivity, how does the Lantu car system guarantee safety?
+Q5: In terms of intelligent connectivity, how does the Voyah car system guarantee safety?
 How does it ensure the security of user information?
-What is Lantu’s development concept in this regard?
+What is Voyah’s development concept in this regard?

 Regarding privacy security, although we use a lot of cameras and sound collection devices, all private user information is desensitized and transmitted using national-level encryption protocols, ensuring that user privacy is protected.

-Q6: The Lantu SOA electronic electrical architecture reserves 300 signal interfaces.
+Q6: The Voyah SOA electronic electrical architecture reserves 300 signal interfaces.
 What benefits does this bring?

 Firstly, these reserved interfaces allow third parties to do customized development.
 In traditional car models, if customized development is needed, the entire signal matrix needs to be changed, but with an SOA electronic electrical architecture, customers only need to call our services to achieve all functions.